lambdax-x/PNL-shell/module/Documentation/commands/meminfo.md

 ## Definition of the command

-This command is defined in `include/cmd/def.h`.
-- input : a sysinfo pointer
+- input: a sysinfo pointer
-- output : return value of the command
+- output: return value of the command

-## Command execution
+## Execution

-Just type "meminfo" in the shell.
+meminfo

-## Example of output :
+## Example of output
 ```sh
 λ. meminfo
 [MEMINFO] MemTotal:	   1012648 kB